-The department of Health and Exercise Science (HES), in the College of Health Sciences, is taking great pride in its Anatomy and Physiology (A&P) laboratory located in the Holmes Convocation Center.
+The department of Health and Exercise Science (HES), in the College of Health Sciences takes great pride in the Anatomy and Physiology (A&P) laboratory located in Leon Levine Hall.
 The laboratory is headed by Gregory Anoufriev, MD.

 The study of anatomy and physiology is the foundation for any health related profession.
 The students who take this subject must attend both lectures and laboratory.
 In the medical field, the hands-on experience is crucial, and this is the main function of the laboratory.